urban/atelier/README.md

 # Atelier Monorepo

-This is a monorepo for game development and learning.
+This is a monorepo for learning.

 ## Overview